-Malawians are conservative so it’s important to be decent.
-Finally, getting in and out of that boat is something else so just wear sandals just in case your feet get wet in the process.
+Malawians are conservative, so it’s important to be decent.
+Finally, getting in and out of that boat is something else so wear sandals just in case your feet get wet in the process.
+Avoid closed shoes.

 If you want a bed and privacy while sleeping, book a cabin online in advance.
-This should be done a few days earlier otherwise you will miss a cabin considering the cabins are few and their system of booking is just horrible.
+Booking should be made a few days earlier; otherwise, you will miss a cabin considering the cabins are few, and their system of reservation is just horrible.
 In the cabin, you might need a sleeping bag if you do not trust the sheets on the beds to be clean.

 Cabin tickets mean it includes beds and showers that may or may not work

 Would I ever ride the ILALA again?
-I honestly do not know but I still believe it was a good African experience.
+I honestly do not know, but I still believe it was an okay experience.
 I sure hope this post will help you survive should you choose to board this boat.